Gluten-Free Blackberry Crisp with Almond Flour

 Ingredients

-Rolled oats – Not quick oats.
-For extra nutrition, use sprouted oats.
-If it’s important that the blackberry crisp is gluten free, make sure to use gluten-free oats.
+• Rolled oats – Not quick oats.
+For extra nutrition, you can use sprouted oats.
+Make sure they’re certified gluten-free!

-Coconut sugar – This is one of the best granulated sugar substitutes in my opinion!
-In a pinch, you can use white or brown sugar instead, but it will significantly impact the nutritional value of the blackberry crisp.
+• Coconut sugar – This is one of the best granulated sugar substitutes!
+In a pinch, you can use white or brown sugar instead.

-Oat flour Homemade oat flour or store bought.
-If you need this recipe to be gluten free, use gluten-free oat flour.
+• Oat flour Homemade oat flour or store bought.

 Step-By-Step Instructions